lcapellino/Typo3_Mailman_ext/Documentation/Documentation.rst

 Backend Configuration
 ------------------------

 #.
 After the installation of this extension go to **ADMIN TOOLS** in your TYPO3 Backend.
 Next, click on **Extensions** and search **mailmanext**.
-You should see the Mailman Extension.
+You should see the Mailman Extension

 #.
 Click on the Configure-Button to set the values.
-The values are preconfigured to the standard Mailman installation.
+The values are preconfigured to the standard Mailman installation

 #.
 Set the **usermail** so the Plugin can un/subscribe the correct email.
 To do this, go to the Plugin folder of your TYPO3 installtation.
 Now navigate to mailmanext/Configuration/Typoscript/setup.typoscript and set the **usermail** variable with your frontenduser mail
 ::
 	plugin.tx_mailmanext.settings{